Yuri Lowell: Reception

 Eurogamer's Simon Parkin called Yuri a "strong protagonist" as he is "Old enough to be appealing to any player past their teens, yet flawed enough to be believable, he remains heroic enough to provide the leadership his role requires."
 Parkin also gave praise to the character's voice acting for making his character more engaging.
 GameSpot's Kevin VanOrd praised the interactions between Yuri and Estelle as "heartfelt" as one of the scenes that helps to further characterize them.
 Reviewing Tales of Vesperia: The First Strike, John Rose from the Fandom Post praised both Yuri and Flynn's characters as "neither character is simply some cardboard cutout incapable of growth or prevented from having another aspect to their personality and it is in these moments where the characters are able to show off their differences and complexities that the two really shine."
 Eliot Gay said both "Yuri and Flynn receive full arcs of development that get them to where they need to be by the start of the game.
 The film doesn't assume you know who either of these two men are and does an impressive job of defining their relationship and opposing views of the Imperial Guard."
 Anime News Network's Rebecca Silverman commented that both of Yuri's voice actors do a good job at "capturing his character" even though Troy Baker makes it "a little too masculine for his slightly feminine design."

+When dedicating an article to the Tales of Vesperia characters RPGFan said Yuri was a beloved protagonist despite his dark actions like killing enemies based on his own principles.
+However, the writer believed Yuri's characterization softens when meeting Estelle as he becomes kinder when interacting with her.
+Meanwhile, Yuri was also noted for coming across as a mentor to Karol when it comes to making their guild while Raven comes across as Yuri's opposite due to how selfish the elder man in comparison to the protagonist.
+Meanwhile, Yuri and Flynn were recognized as one of the game's biggest draws for how important are their values and yet remain as close friends.